KiaMorelos/LoZ_ProgressTracker/readme.md

 - Play Journal / Game Journal
     - Users can start a journal for any game.
     - The journal has a place to add notes, bookmark a video or text guide, mark games as finished.
-Bookmarked video guides can be played here, so players do not have to leave the page, but can takes notes as they go along.
+Bookmarked video guides can be played here, so players do not have to leave the page, but can take notes as they go along.

 - Find guides based on the game title, or get more specific.
     - Players can search the provided lists (Bosses, Dungeons, Items, Places) and find guides related to the part of the game they need a guide for and add these to the desired play journal.